 1. The full legal name(s) of the ‘beneficial owner(s)/real person(s)’ selling the property.

-2. If the property is being sold by a Trust, then all of the Trustees are considered to be ‘beneficial owner(s)/real person(s).’
+2. If the property is being sold by a Trust, then all of the Trustees are considered to be ‘beneficial owner(s)/real person(s)'.

-3. If the sale is by a Company, then the agent must identify who in the Company owns a 25% or greater share, they are the ‘beneficial owner(s)/real person(s).’
+3. If the sale is by a Company, then the agent must identify who in the Company owns a 25% or greater share, they are the ‘beneficial owner(s)/real person(s)'.

-Option 1: Photographic identification – some examples are a passport, a travel document, a firearms licence.
+Option 1: Photographic identification – some examples are a passport, a travel document, or a firearms licence.
 The photographic identification must contain the name, date of birth, a photograph, and the signature of the named person.

 Option 2: Non-photographic identification – some examples are a birth certificate or a citizenship certificate.
 For this option supporting identification that includes a photograph of the person named on the non-photographic documentation in the form of a driver's licence, an 18+ card, or an international driver’s license must also be provided.